 In 2008, Fraser was assumed as a partner with one of Scotland’s biggest firms providing legal advice in relation to human rights and immigration issues.
 Fraser left that firm in 2012 in order to set up his own company which has access to justice as one of its founding principles, and which places emphasis on outstanding client care.

 Fraser has a keen interest in the legal profession in Scotland; human rights; and access to justice.
 He has been involved in several high-profile cases, and is often asked to provide commentary on human rights and immigration issues.
-As a result he has appeared on mainstream television and radio, and is a frequent name within the press.
 He is a regular speaker at training events, and has participated in events hosted by the Faculty of Advocates, and the Law Society of Scotland.
-In addition, he is an active member of the Scottish Immigration Lawyers Practitioners Association and the Scottish Detention Forum.
-He regularly travels around the UK to participate in training events held by ILPA (the Immigration Lawyers Practitioners Association).

-In 2010, Fraser was appointed as a peer reviewer by the Law Society of Scotland.
+In 2010, Fraser was appointed as a Peer Reviewer by the Law Society of Scotland.
+Fraser has served as a Peer Reviewer from 2010 until present.